 In 2016, the Government consulted on proposals to reform probate fees.
-The consultation asked for views on introducing a fee structure for applications for grants of probate based on the value of the estate; increasing the threshold below which no fee is payable for applications for grants of probate from £5,000 to £50,000; and removing applications from the general fee remissions (‘help with fees’) scheme.
+The consultation asked for views on introducing a fee structure for applications for grants of probate based on the value of the estate; increasing the threshold below which no fee is payable for applications for grants of probate; and removing applications from the general fee remissions (‘help with fees’) scheme.

 Using a statutory power to charge enhanced fees, the Government proposed fees set above cost recovery levels, with the intention of using the additional fee income to subsidise other court costs.
 The Government proposed seven fee bands, with the fee increasing in line with the value of the estate.
-Fees were to start at £300 for estates worth between £50,000 and £300,000, rising to a maximum fee of £20,000 for estates worth more than £2 million.
+At that time, fees were to start at £300 for estates worth between £50,000 and £300,000, rising to a maximum fee of £20,000 for estates worth more than £2 million.